 I'm happy to offer up this Tiny House for your trip!
 It's a clean, warm and light space for you kick back and relax in after a day exploring.
 Take a look at the description, photos and reviews and message me with any questions and to book it. -Andrew

 Simple Meals can be prepared here.
 There's a grocery store 5 min walk away that has the basics, specialty foods, beer and wine.

 My best friends, family and I built this space out over the past few years and I am happy to offer it up for your upcoming visit to Portland.

 Note that there is also a listing for the main house "Classic Bungalow in North Portland" also on AirBNB.
 Let me know if you are interested in both and we can work up something good.

 Not a basement, the Tiny House is light, open and feels large even though it's only 250 square feet.
 A mini kitchen, micro bathroom, large living area and little sleeping loft are all in there.
 And along one wall, a 10 foot wide glass door folds open outdoors to a patio and yard.

 You'll arrive, please park on the street its free, and walk up to the tiny house through a tall private wooden gate, then cross a shared courtyard space alongside the main house.
-Turn the key and you're in.
+Enter the code in the lockbox, turn the key and you're in.
 You can arrive anytime after 3pm on your arrival day, or into night the as you please.
 Check in is independent and easy.